Nikon D200 vs Sony A7S II

 Studio photographers will appreciate that the Nikon D200 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the D200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
+Both the D200 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The D200 was replaced by the Nikon D300, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D200 better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.